AI Assistica

 PDFDrive Alternatives

 The PDF Drive (not to be confused with PDFDrive described above) is a simple search engine that deals exclusively with PDF files as well as eBooks.
 The site has a clean Google-like format that ensures a fast and efficient search of specific documents.
-Millions of PDF files on the internet are indexed by PDF Drive and can be directly downloaded without subscription and registration.
+Millions of PDF files on the internet are indexed by PDF Drive and can be directly downloaded without subscription or registration.

 Features

-• Easy, search-engine, fast and easy document identification.
+• Easy, search-engine, fast, and easy document identification.

 • Direct PDFs with no registration or subscriptions needed.